jeffreyshen19/blog/_drafts/metropolitan-areas.md

       Alternatively, we could consider the L.A.
 Combined Statistical Area, which is defined as a region containing economically linked metropolitan and micropolitan areas.
     </section>
     <section class="step">
-      This region has a population of over 18.7 million people (nearly half of California's population), and is yet another way to define the Greater Los Angeles area.
+      This region has a population of over 18.7 million people (nearly half of California's population), and contains other cities like Ventura that might also be considered part of the Greater Los Angeles Area.
     </section>
     <section class="step">
-      As you can probably tell by now, L.A. and its surrounding metropolitan area has some strange boundaries!
-Keep scrolling to explore more U.S. Cities.
+      As you can see, there are many different ways to define the boundaries of L.A. and its surrounding metropolitan area.
+Keep scrolling to explore more U.S. Cities!
     </section>
     <section class="step">
       <div class="field">